-The Management Commentary, the Governance Statement and the audited part of the Remuneration Report, were all consistent with the financial statements and properly prepared in accordance with the applicable requirements.
+The Management Commentary, the Governance Statement, and the audited part of the Remuneration Report were all consistent with the financial statements and properly prepared in accordance with the applicable requirements.

-The annual report and accounts are the principal means of accounting for the stewardship of its resources and its performance in the use of those resources.
+The annual accounts are the principal means of accounting for the stewardship of its resources and its performance in the use of those resources.

-Audit opinions on the annual report and accounts
+Audit opinions on the annual accounts

-- 14. The annual report and accounts for the year ended 31 March 2019 were approved by the Joint Committee on 6 September 2019.
-We reported, within the independent auditor's report that: - the financial statements give a true and fair view and were properly prepared - the management commentary, the governance statement and the audited part of the remuneration report, were all consistent with the financial statements and properly prepared in accordance with the applicable requirements - we have nothing to report in respect of those matters which we are required by the Accounts Commission to report by exception.
+- 15. The annual accounts for the year ended 31 March 2019 were due to be approved by the Joint Committee on 9 September 2019.
+However, the audited annual accounts were not available for consideration at this meeting.
+This was due to additional changes and audit work being required as a result of the accounting treatment for Green Network Partnership (GNP). - 16.
+A special meeting of the Joint Committee was called for 7 October 2019 and the annual accounts were approved by members.
+The statutory deadline for approval and certification of the annual accounts is 30 September 2019.
+As the annual accounts were approved on 7 October 2019, this statutory deadline was not met. - 17.
+We reported, within the independent auditor's report that: - the financial statements give a true and fair view and were properly prepared - the Management Commentary, the Governance Statement, and the audited part of the Remuneration Report, were all consistent with the financial statements and properly prepared in accordance with the applicable requirements - we have nothing to report in respect of those matters which we are required by the Accounts Commission to report by exception.

-Submission of annual report and accounts for audit
+Submission of annual accounts for audit

-- 15. We received the unaudited annual report and accounts on 21 June 2019 in line with our agreed audit timetable. - 16.
-The unaudited annual report and accounts provided for audit were complete and of a good standard and finance staff provided good support to the audit team which helped ensure the final accounts audit process ran smoothly. - 17.
-The Local Authority Accounts (Scotland) Regulations 2014 required CMPA to give public notice for inspection and objection of the 2018/19 unaudited annual report and accounts by 17 June 2019.
-The public notice was published on the CMPA website on 26 June 2019 and in a newspaper on 28 June 2019, meaning this deadline was not met.
+- 18. We received the unaudited annual accounts on 10 June 2019 in line with our agreed audit timetable.
+Following the agreement of initial audit findings at the end of August regarding the issues identified with the accounting treatment of GNP, a revised version of the annual accounts was received for additional audit testing on 5 September 2019. - 19.
+The Local Authority Accounts (Scotland) Regulations 2014 required Clydeplan to give public notice for inspection and objection of the 2018/19 unaudited annual report and accounts by 17 June 2019.
+The public notice was published on the Clydeplan website on 26 June 2019 and in a newspaper on 28 June 2019, meaning this deadline was not met.